FlyASUVA/TU154-vMFD/README.md

 ## What else do we also offer here:
 - A standalone windows exe file that you can run the same program on your own PC (If you are unwilling to use it on a raspberry pi)
+- The Windows exe version can use your keyboard to input SPD INTV and ALT INTV data
 ---

 ## Why Tu-154?